SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 It is entirely with the power & capacity of our political class to regulate and impose rationing, and democratize the Internet.
 It is the Pervert Class unwillingness to do so which could create modern Dickensian conditions.
 Totally needlessly.
-Just like the US Sty bond faked "crisis".
+Just like the US Tsy-bond faked "crisis".
 The crisis serves some oligarchs or perverts agenda.
 It has real consequences, but was "fake" in any case.
 The tragedy is the grifters and cheats are getting away with the virtual murder.
 Too many people in the